Constitution and Principles of Management of the Coop Singers

 Objectives of the Group

-The objectives of the Coop Singers Group (hereafter referred to as the ‘Group’) is to gather as a group of like-minded singing enthusiasts to practise for and perform musical concerts for the Coop Club members and other local groups or organisations in order to show-case members talents and spread a little joy and happiness to those who may benefit from it.
-To this end, the members will strive for continuous improvement through mutual support and encouragement which will be delivered at all times in a friendly and respectful manner.
-In support of this objective there is, by necessity, a need to manage group numbers.
+The objectives of the Coop Singers Group (hereafter referred to as the ‘Group’) is to gather as a group of like-minded singing enthusiasts to practise for and perform musical concerts for the Coop Club members and other local groups or organisations in order to show-case Group members talents and spread a little joy and happiness to those who may benefit from it.
+To this end, the Group members will strive for continuous improvement through mutual support and encouragement which will be delivered at all times in a friendly and respectful manner.
+In support of this objective there is, by necessity, a need to manage Singing Group numbers.

 Policy for new members